EJEP/datapoint-python/README.md

 # Create connection to DataPoint with your API key
 conn = datapoint.connection(api_key="aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee")

-# Get the nearest site for my longitude and latitude
+# Get the nearest site for my latitude and longitude
-site = conn.get_nearest_site(-0.124626, 51.500728)
+site = conn.get_nearest_site(51.500728, -0.124626)

 # Get a forecast for my nearest site with 3 hourly timesteps
 forecast = conn.get_forecast_for_site(site.id, "3hourly")